 I recommend protecting the plant from freezing temperatures.
 It can drop its leaves from light frosts, but reportedly can come back from the roots on mature plants after freezes of 25°F (-4°C) if mulched well.

 Pests to watch for -- Spider mites (tiny "dots" and webbing under the leaves), aphids, whitefly.
 Try using insecticidal soap spray before using stronger remedies, since some may harm the plant.

-If you have any questions or problems, please email me.
+If you have any questions or problems, feel free to contact me.

 Enjoy your plant!